Czechoslovakia national under-21 football team

 The Czechoslovakia national under-21 football team was the national football team for the under-21s of Czechoslovakia, before the country split into the Czech Republic and Slovakia (For information about the national teams of the two countries, see the articles Czech Republic national under-21 football team and Slovakia national under-21 football team.)

 Following the realignment of UEFA's youth competitions in 1976, Czechoslovakia's Under-21 team was formed.
-Despite the end of the country in January 1993, the team played until March 1994, fulfilling its fixtures in the UEFA U-21 Championship as a combined team.
+Despite the end of the country in January 1993, the team played until March 1994, fulfilling its fixtures in the UEFA European Under-21 Championship as a combined team.
 Since the under-21 competition rules state that players must be 21 or under at the start of a two-year competition, technically it is an U-23 competition.
 Czechoslovakia's record for the preceding U-23 competitions is also shown.

 In its twelve U-23 and U-21 competitions, the team had a decent record, winning the first competition in 1972 and reaching the quarter-finals on seven occasions.
 The team failed to qualify for the final eight on four occasions.